leealbert95/PageRank/README.md

 <img src="https://s3.amazonaws.com/albertpersonal/final_vector.png" width=100 height=90>

 &nbsp; Given this vector, we can see that Page 1 has the highest rank.
 This is expected because Page 1 has the most inbound links of any page.
 But notice that Page 4 has a very high rank, too, despite having only one inbound link!
 This is because this single inbound link comes from Page 1, which happens to be the most important page.
-Since this link is Page 1's sole outbound link, Page 1 transfers all of its influence through this single link.
-Remember that not only does the amount of inbound links matter when calculating the rank of a page, but so does the weight of each link!
+Since this link is Page 1's sole outbound link, Page 1 transfers all of its influence through it (If you were a prospective applicant looking for a new job, one recommendation from Larry Page himself would be more impactful than ten recommendations from your coworkers!).
+Remember that not only does the amount of inbound links matter, but so does the weight of each link!

+### The Downsides of PageRank

+&nbsp; Though PageRank is a brilliant algorithm for ranking webpages, it is not an entirely reliable method by itself due to its many weaknesses.
+Here are a few reasons:

+#### Bias Towards Older Pages
+&nbsp; Since pages that are indexed earlier in the network will have likely accumulated more inbound links than newly registered pages, these older pages will have higher PageRanks than the newer ones.
+This is problematic for search engines because many users look for newer content (searching news articles for a certain topic, for example).
+Newer pages will be obscured by the older, more established ones, and the algorithm may yield an inaccurate result for a query.

+#### Link Farms

+&nbsp; A link farm is a group of websites that link to every other site in the group.
+Doing so helps increase the PageRank of all the member pages of the group.
+This artificial inflation of member pages' PageRanks allows the entity that owns the link farm to generate higher revenue from advertising on the pages.
+Google did target private blog networks in September 2014 with manual action ranking penalties.
+Link farms constitute a form of spamdexing, which is the deliberate manipulation of search engine indexing.

+#### Spoofing
+&nbsp; The PageRank shown in the Google Toolbar was easily manipulable, because redirection from one page to another via a HTTP 302 response would cause the original page to gain the PageRank of the redirected page.
+By redirecting to a well-known website, any page could thus acquire a large PageRank.
+This technique is known as spoofing.
+In March 2016, Google pulled the PageRank feature from the Toolbar, and shut down the API.

 ### Sources
 https://en.wikipedia.org/wiki/PageRank